Llynkurin/DoL_Mods/README.md

     *   In your code, use standard paths: `<img src="img/my_mod/icon.png">`.
     *   DoLlynk will catch `img/` and route it to your zip/folder transparently.

 If the system behaves erratically, open the console (F12) and type `DoLlynk.state`.
-It will tell you if it is confused.
+It will tell you if it is confused. `Ctrl+Shift+M` can load in the tab forcefull if it goes missing.